jpillora/velox/README.md

 Real-time Go struct to JS object synchronisation over SSE and WebSockets

 :warning: *This is beta software.
-Do not use this in production yet.
-Consider the API unstable.
-Please report any [issues](https://github.com/jpillora/velox) you encounter.*
+Be wary of using this in production.
+Please report any [issues](https://github.com/jpillora/velox/issues) you encounter.*

 ### Features